JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/a-timecostlogger-in-csharp/index.md

 Your application runs fine in development, passes all tests, and then, suddenly, users start complaining about slowness in production.

 You check the logs and scan through metrics you have available, but can’t pinpoint where the bottleneck actually lives.

 Is it the database query, non-optimized for the data volume in production ?
 The file processing?
 A third-party API call you added last month for a new feature?

+Here is one way to identify the code responsible for slow code execution.

 ## Measuring Time Spent Executing Code